SESoc/constitution/constitution.md

 will be elected as outlined in 6.2; their terms will last one academic term, unless removed for any reason as listed under 7.0.

+### 4.4 Policies

+Any on-term council or ACGM can pass a policy with a simple majority (>50%) vote.
+Policies are directives that are subordinate or less powerful to the constitution, but must still be adhered to by the society as a whole.
+Every policy must have an expiry date or sunset clause not longer than 2 years from the date of passing; at that time, a council or ACGM can review, renew, or delete the expiring/expired policy with another simple majority vote.

+All passed policies should be made available within a reasonable time  frame of passing on the SE Soc GitHub repository or on the SE Soc website.

+### 4.5 Procedures

+Any on-term council or ACGM can pass a procedure with a simple majority (>50%) vote.
+Procedures are guidelines that come subordinate to policies and the constitution, and the Society is advised to follow procedures unless a reasonable justification is made otherwise.

+All procedures should also be made available within a reasonable time frame of passing, on the SE Soc GitHub repository or on the SE Soc website.

 ## 5.0 Meetings

 ### 5.1 General council meetings